eliothxchan/sc2-audio-build-order-reader/README.md

 This does not work without timestamps.

+An example build is included in this repo.
+Copying and pasting a build from SpawningTool should be good enough, but make sure there aren't empty lines at the start or at the end of the file.

 # Requirements and Running the Application

 This project requires Python 3.
 Install the necessary requirements using `pip3 install -r requirements.txt`.

-Place a file into the `builds` folder with the build order.
+Place a build file into the `builds` folder with the build order.
 Run:

 `python3 ./main.py --build=name-of-build.txt --shorthand=True --supply=False`

-An example build is included in this repo.
-Copying and pasting a build from SpawningTool should be good enough, but make sure there aren't empty lines at the start or at the end of the file.
+The application takes the following command line arguments:

 `--build`: Filename of the build order